koenrane/KR-new-site/content/how-should-turntrout-handle-his-deepmind-equity-situation.md

 : Ok, but assuming that you can't just ask for a no-stock-options package, how could you potentially reduce your exposure to Google stock here?

 : You could just sell a contract that transfers ownership over your shares as soon as you get it, but this now creates a principal-agent problem between you and the person who you sold the shares to.
-They would like you to stay at Deepmind for longer so the stock options vest, but you don't have anything to gain by that, so ideally the contract would somehow pass this incentive through to you, since I don't think it's the primary thing we are trying to handle here.
+They would like you to stay at DeepMind for longer so the stock options vest, but you don't have anything to gain by that, so ideally the contract would somehow pass this incentive through to you, since I don't think it's the primary thing we are trying to handle here.

 : You could just structure this as an ongoing contract where you get money at each vesting cliff.
 I.e. each time you get some Google shares, a person sends you money for those shares (with a price locked in at the time of signing the contract).
 This does annoyingly create a liability for that person (they need to always have enough money to buy Google stock at the locked in price), but Google stock seems stable enough that probably someone is willing to buy this at not too much of a premium.

 : Now, let's think about whether there is just some product on the open market that you could buy to end up with this.